twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSPTBXCOLORPICKERFORM** – Selects colors when editing colored glyphs.
 * **TSUBLOOKUPMGR** (version 7.0 & above) – Manages subtables in the OpenType layout tables.
 * **TTEXTREPLACEDIALOG** – Replaces text in the OpenType Layout Feature Editor.
-* **TTEXTSEARCHDIALOG** – Searches text in the OpenType Layout Feature Editor.
+* **TTEXTSEARCHDIALOG** – Searches for text in the OpenType Layout Feature Editor.
 * **TTIPOFTHEDAYFORM** (version 1.0 until 6.5) – Shows tips and tricks (**Help: Tip of the Day**).
 The **Register** button is shown if the program is detected to be running an unregistered copy.
-* **TTRANSFORMFORM** (version 4.5 & above) – Transforms the font to other weights (e.g. medium, bold or black) or add character ranges (e.g. some characters in the *Letterlike Symbols* range of Unicode).
+* **TTRANSFORMFORM** (version 4.5 & above) – Transforms the font to other weights (e.g. medium, bold or black) or add character ranges (e.g. some characters in the *Letterlike Symbols* range of Unicode like double struck letters).
 The Eastern European transformation script was used in the form as shown in the program's official screenshots.
 * **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – If the program is detected to be running an unregistered copy, testing, installing or exporting fonts displays this message.
 The message has a checkbox to turn it off.
 The message text includes a link to the registration page in the High-Logic website.
 * **TTRIMFORM** – Used when trimming glyphs.
 * **TUNICODERANGEFORM** – Includes or excludes Unicode blocks or ranges to support in the font (the list in the dialog itself belongs to OpenType 1.3).
 This corresponds to the `ulUnicodeRange` fields.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (version 6.1 & above, **TUPDATEREMINDERFORM** in version 5.5 until 6.0) – Checks for updates (**Help: Check for Updates**) as if `OnStartupShowUpdateReminder` or `UpdateCheckInterval` is enabled.
 The program will terminate silently if the first form is removed or `mRestart` in the first form is not three lines.
 It connects to the High-Logic website to download the installer if the computer is connected to the internet.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
 * **TUVSFORM** – Manage Unicode variation sequences used by fonts for East Asian languages.
 * **TVALIDATIONWIZARDFORM** (version 4.0 & above, **Font: TODO!
-Problem Report...** in version 3.0 as hidden menu item) – Validates the font for errors or problems.
+Problem Report...** in version 3.0 as a hidden menu item) – Validates the font for errors or problems.
 * **TWIDEMESSAGEFORM** – Used for messages.
 * **TWIDEWARNINGFORM** (**TEXTENDEDWARNINGFORM** and **TWARNINGFORM** in old versions) – Used for warnings.